Sharathhh/ColourPickerApp/README.md

 # React + Vite

+This is a sample App for color picking.
+It basic react app for picking background colour.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.